-The Return Attribute Set option on the Event Editor allows you to return a selection result as an attribute set, where each layer of the attribute set is dynamically segmented together into one record set.
+The Return attribute set option on the ArcGIS Event Editor allows you to return a selection result as an attribute set, where each layer of the attribute set is dynamically segmented together into one record set.

-Using the Return Attribute Set option on a network layer will return records separated at any measure along that network where any of the preselected attribute set events change.
-On a point event layer, the Return Attribute Set option returns the attributes for the entire selected attribute set at each point event.
-On a line event layer, the Return Attribute Set option returns separate records at any measure along the event where any of the preselected attribute set events change.
+Using the Return attribute set option on a network layer will return records separated at any measure along that network where any of the preselected attribute set events change.
+On a point event layer, this option returns the attributes for the entire selected attribute set at each point event.
+On a line event layer, this option returns separate records at any measure along the event where any of the preselected attribute set events change.

-The process of using Return Attribute Set to return attribute sets for networks, point events, and polyline events is below.
+Use the following steps to return attribute sets for networks, point events, and polyline events.